CoronaWhy/task-ts/README.md

 If you are interested feel free to fork and reach out to us on the CoronaWhy Slack channel.

-Our forecasts are currently powered by [Flow Forecast](a PyTorch deep learning for time series forecasting framework)
+Our forecasts are currently powered by [Flow Forecast: a PyTorch deep learning for time series forecasting](https://github.com/AIStream-Peelout/flow-forecast)